-Sign-in Sheet - Work Session 4 Agenda - Work Session 4 Handout 1: Prioritization Criteria
+Sign-in Sheet - Work Session 4

-Sign-in Sheet - Work Session 5 Agenda - Work Session 5 Handout 1: (template)
+Work Session 4, Handout 1: (template)

-Sign-in Sheet - Work Session 6 Agenda - Work Session 6 Handout 1: Implementation and Maintenance Worksheet
+Sign-in Sheet - Work Session 5 Agenda - Work Session 5 Work Session 5, Handout 1: Implementation and Maintenance Worksheet

 FRAMEWORK AND PURPOSE

 WELCOME

 This workbook was developed by the Colorado Department of Local Affairs (DOLA) to facilitate and implement land use strategies for reducing risk in communities throughout the state (or beyond).
 This workbook provides your community with necessary background information and the tools to initiate a planning process (including sample agendas, discussion questions, and suggestions for further reading) to prepare for and mitigate hazards by integrating resilience and hazard mitigation principles into local plans and regulations.